chenyan2002/mops-cli/README.md

 ## Pending issues

 * Resolving package versions.
 Currently, we choose the largest version when package names collide, and errors out when we cannot decide on the version of a package.
-We need compiler support to allow the same package name to apply to different modules, and follow semantics versioning.
+We need compiler support to allow the same package name to apply to different modules, and follow semantic versioning.
+The base library also need to follow semantic versioning.
 * Removing a dependency doesn't remove the entries in `mops.lock`